raissamartinsmenezes/raissamartinsmenezes/README.md

 ### Hi there!
 I'm Raissa 👋

-a woman in tech from brazil 🇧🇷
+a woman in tech 👩🏻‍💻

 dev front-end at [Zee.Dog](https://www.zeedog.com.br/) 🐾